Apple Vision Pro Specs and Screen Resolution: What You Need To Know

 Apple Vision Pro Resolution

 The Vision Pro sports dual micro-OLED panels, each the size of a postage stamp.
 Yet, don’t let their small size fool you.
-Together, they boast an impressive 23 million total pixels, providing an unparalleled viewing experience that surpasses anything you’ll find in the TV market.
+Together, they boast an impressive 23 million total pixels and create a 4K display for each, providing an unparalleled viewing experience that surpasses anything you’ll find in the TV market.
+Video rendering reaches an impressive 4K resolution, while text maintains a sharp appearance from every viewing angle.

 You’re looking at a per-eye resolution of around 3400×3400 for a square aspect ratio, or around 3200×3600 for the 9:10 aspect ratio commonly used in headsets.
 However, the exact aspect ratio of Vision Pro remains a tantalizing mystery, heightening the intrigue surrounding this revolutionary device.